 Like in the first interview, don’t be afraid to be yourself and think outside the box as you want to be a memorable applicant.

 Stage 4: The Wait…

 If you are a successful candidate and there is a placement that matches your profile, Meddeas will contact you with your specific placement.
-Bear in mind that this does not mean that all of your interests will be accomplished, as each school looks for a particular type of Language Assistant.
+Bear in mind that this does not mean that all of your interests will be accomplished, as each school looks for a particular profile.